mcbeth111/falka/navigator.md

 Respond with JSON in format.
 Output JSON with classification and nothing else.
 Focus ONLY on USER role requests to determine classification.
 Use ASSISTANT responses ONLY when user request is unclear, ambiguous.
 DO NOT end conversation, only because user canceled order or said 'no'.
+If you are about to classify user's request as 'other', be sure you have reviewed last aassistant message for context.
 </genaral_rules>

 <classification_rules>